Critically Endangered Turtles That Might Disappear Forever

 Indotestudo elongata (Elongated Tortoise)

-As an Amazon Associate, I earn from qualifying purchases.
-Indotestudo elongata, commonly known as the Elongated Tortoise, is a distinctive species of tortoise native to South Asia.
-Renowned for its unique shell shape and adaptive behaviors, this species plays a vital role in its ecosystem.
-Despite facing various threats, conservation efforts are underway to ensure…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Indotestudo elongata, commonly known as the Elongated Tortoise, is a distinctive species of tortoise native to South Asia.
+Renowned for its unique shell shape and adaptive behaviors, this species plays a vital role in its…

 -